-LMS-M, designed as it is intended for service to vehicles, will have peak traffic at highways rush hours, which is different peak use of Part 15 WLANS.
-Allowing "flexible" uses at lower power (and time, thus more and lower sites) will make LMS-M compete in time with WLANs.
+LMS-M systems designed for the intended service to vehicles will have peak traffic at highways rush hours, which is different peak use of Part 15 WLANS and other Part 15 systems, most of which are located in residential and business areas.
+Allowing "flexible" uses but at lower power and/or less time of use, thus requiring more and generally lower sites, will make LMS-M spatially compete in time with such Part 15 systems, and also complete in space, due to closer proximity and since LMS-M would then not be able to cost effectively provide the highway-based systems and services, and instead may have to attempt wireless service to residential and business environments.

-6. LMS-M is PRMS Intended for Advanced Technology and Service-NPRM's Ideas to Convert it to Redundant Flexible CMRS Violates Congressional Intent
+6. LMS-M is PRMS Intended for Advanced Technology and Service-- NPRM's Ideas to Convert it to Redundant Flexible CMRS Violates Congressional Intent